AlmuHS/GNUMach_SMP/README.md

 - In the [Min_SMP](https://github.com/AlmuHS/Min_SMP/) test environment, the cpus are detected and started correctly
 	+ I need to implement APIC configuration
-- Now I'm integrating the ACPI RSDP code in gnumach
-	+ Compile, but don't boot
+- Integrated cpu detection and enumeration in acpi_rsdp
+	+ Number of cpus is detected correctly
+	+ TODO: Get ioapic

 ## Gratitude